dunhamsteve/aoc2023/readme.md

 Part 2 involved changing one number, I already had the right data structure in place.
 (I went back and added an argument.)

+## Day 12

+I did part 1 with some heuristics for cutting the search.
+Probably should have checked that in.
+Part 2 I recognised as a dynamic programming problem and added memoization.
+I then spent a bunch of time debugging working code, beacuse I'd missed the "separated by ?" in the instructions.